 Located downtown right next to Lady Bird Lake, this place has a pool to cool off during hot Texas days, a bar/lounge, and free breakfast.
 Plus, as a fan of Hyatt as a brand in general, the rooms are modern, clean, and always comfortable, with plenty of the amenities you’d expect.
 For around $200 per night, it is a great place to stay in Austin.

 Luxury: JW Marriott Austin

-Other Tips for Your Austin Itinerary
+Other Tips for Your Weekend in Austin Itinerary

 - Mosquitos are a thing, and they are RUTHLESS.
 I hardly ever suffer from mosquito bites back home in Cleveland, but in Austin, I was attacked the second the sun started setting.
 It wasn’t until a friend introduced me to Badger Balm one night that I put it on and no more mosquito bites!
 I’ve been using it ever since all over the world from Peru to Southeast Asia and it is all-natural, DEET-free, and works like a charm!